LPPHUTI/WMD-ASSIGNMENT/README.md

 # WMD-ASSIGNMENT
-repository for the 2022 final assignment this repository is for glade cinema technology used are: css html 5 contact team @bida
+repository for the 2022 final assignment.
+This repository is for glade cinema.
+Technology used:
+*css
+*html 5
+*visiual Studio Code
+contact team @bida